skambuilds/PySpark-EMR-FraudDetection/README.md

 ##### Cross Validation

-Furthermore we perform a cross validation with k = 5 obtaining the following results:
+Furthermore we performed a cross validation with k = 5 obtaining the following results:

 \- | Iter 1 | Iter 2 | Iter 3 | Iter 4 | Iter 5
 ------------ | :---: | :---: | :---: | :---: | :---: